MSc International Finance & Economics

 Content and structure

-Study MSc International Finance & Economics and you'll need to take and pass eight taught modules over two semesters, four in each.
+You'll need to take and pass eight taught modules over two semesters, four in each.
 These are examined at the end of each semester.
 Seven are core modules; the eighth is chosen from several option modules.

 After you've completed the second semester's taught modules, there is a 10-week period to write your dissertation.
 We'll support you through dissertation workshops and input from your supervisor.
 To be awarded the MSc in Business Finance & Economics you will have to pass the examinations and complete the dissertation to the required standard.